 Most customers for AM have tended to be universities and R&D institutions.
 This type of customers’ motivation is to try and understand what this technology can do—to play and experiment and we will continue to support that.
 But what we are trying to do now, it is to push additive manufacturing for production.

-The AM 400 will still be a very important machine for us and we will continue selling them to R&D facilities—as it allows for the change of materials very often and they can keep experimenting and trying different things on it.
+The AM 400 will still be a very important machine for us and we will continue selling them to R&D facilities—as it allows for frequent changes of materials to allow experimentation.

 For us, we want to make batch production using AM more of a reality for a lot of customers.
 We want to take it from R&D institutions into the production line.